ashishb/wp2hugo/README.md

 - It can run locally on your computer, or on a server with shell access, and process the WordPress XML export file.
 This makes it able to migrate very large blogs in a matter of minutes, while other migration tools (e.g., those running server-side PHP code, as WordPress plugins) may time out, overflow RAM, overload the server, and fail completely on shared hosting.
 - It migrates all post metadata like GUID, custom fields, taxonomies, and more, so you retain all of your original posts' information, even hidden from the user front-end. _(Posts front-matters may need some manual cleanup after migration)_
 - It converts a large range of native WordPress shortcodes and Gutenberg blocks to Hugo shortcodes.
-- It fully imports WordPress media library (files and metadata) and fully supports WordPress galleries (legacy and Gutenberg), which makes it particularly well-suited for photo blogs.
+- It fully imports the WordPress media library (files and metadata) and fully supports WordPress galleries (legacy and Gutenberg), which makes it particularly well-suited for photo blogs.
 - It supports translated pages and hierarchical pages, and custom post types.

 ## Usage